LambdaHack/LambdaHack/README.md

 ----------------

 To use the engine, you need to specify the content to be procedurally generated.
-You specify what the game world is made of (entities, their relations, physics and lore) and the engine builds the world and runs it.
+You declare what the game world is made of (entities, their relations, physics and lore) and the engine builds the world and runs it.
 The library lets you compile a ready-to-play game binary,